daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-65 Code parsers

+Reqtraq SHALL provide functionality to register code parsers during runtime.
+Ctags is built-in, but other parsers can optionally be compiled-in and registered during initialization.

+##### Attributes:
+- Parents:
+- Rationale: To avoid dependencies on libclang for users that don't need libclang.
+- Verification: Test
+- Safety Impact: None

 ### diff.go

 Functions which compare two requirements graphs and return a map-of-slice-of-strings structure which describe how they differ.